-In this day and age there is such a variety of options when it comes to medical treatment.
-Each year brings new forms of medical advancements around the world for treatment of all kinds of medical conditions.
+In this day and age, there is such a variety of options when it comes to medical treatment.
+Each year brings new forms of medical advancements around the world for the treatment of all kinds of medical conditions.

-Botox is derived from a neurotoxin called botulinum toxin that is composed from bacterium.
+Botox is derived from a neurotoxin called botulinum toxin that is composed of a bacterium.
 The bacterium is found in our natural habitat, including soil, bodies of water, forests and the intestinal tracts of mammals and fish.

 While Botox is technically considered poisonous, when used in small doses it can be beneficial for an assortment of conditions.